Chris-James/smart-commit/README.md

 Commit type can only be one of the following:

 ```
-feature:     A new feature.
+feature     A new feature.
-fix:         A bug fix.
+fix         A bug fix.
-docs:        A change to documentation or comments only.
+docs        A change to documentation or comments only.
-style:       A change that does not affect the meaning of the code (white-space, alignment, etc).
+style       A change that does not affect the meaning of the code (white-space, alignment, etc).
-refactor:    A change that neither fixes a bug nor adds a feature.
+refactor    A change that neither fixes a bug nor adds a feature.
-performance: A change that improves performance.
+tune        A change that improves performance.
-test:        Add test(s).
+test        Add test(s).
-chore:       A change to the build process, auxiliary tools, libraries, etc.
+chore       A change to the build process, auxiliary tools, libraries, etc.
 ```

 #### Scope